 - automatic anti-fraud measures to sell products online more safely

 - addition of hashing algorithm for better security of users information

-Let us merit a closer look at migration process, how it’s handled and what information you should have prepared before giving a green light to migration.
+Let us merit a closer look at the migration process, how it’s handled, and what information you should prepare before giving a green light to migration.